Don't Miss These Deals

 - Changes you’ll see: Before this time period is up, you can expect to see 20 baby teeth pop through.
 They’ll need them for chewing as they transition to solid foods, so it’s imperative you take good care of them.
 They’ll also use them as they speak and they serve as placeholders in the jaw for the adult teeth that will eventually come through.

 - Common issues: As your baby starts getting teeth, your biggest challenge will be teething pain.
 It’s a universal struggle for both parents and children.
 Buckle up because it may be a bumpy ride, but it helps to remember this phase will pass pretty quickly.
+Avoid using amber teething necklaces as they are a choking and strangulation hazard.

 - What you should do to protect their oral health: Once you see teeth pop through, start taking care of them by wiping them down with a soft, damp washcloth after feedings.
 You may also use a soft-bristled children’s toothbrush and a rice-grain-sized amount of fluoride toothpaste to clean their teeth.